-- Motors should be removed and stored inside whenever possible.
-When indoor storage is not possible the motors must be covered with a tarpaulin.
-Do not use plastic or plastic film.
-This cover should extend below the motor and be secured; however, it should not tightly wrap the motor.
-This will allow the captive air space to breathe, minimizing formation of condensation. - Care must also be taken to protect the motor from flooding or from harmful chemical vapors. - The storage area should be free from ambient vibration.
-Excessive vibration can cause bearing damage. - Precautions should be taken to prevent rodents, snakes, birds, or other small animals from nesting inside the motors.
+- Precautions should be taken to prevent rodents, snakes, birds, or other small animals from nesting inside the motors.
 In areas where they are prevalent, precautions must also be taken to prevent insects from gaining access to the interior of the motor. - If not stored indoors in a controlled environment, some form of heating must be utilized to prevent condensation from accumulating in the motor.
-This heating should maintain the winding temperature at a minimum of 9°F (-12.8°C) above the ambient temperature of the surrounding environment, keeping it from dropping below the dew point where condensation could form inside the motor.
+This heating should maintain the winding temperature at a minimum of 9°F (5°C) above the ambient temperature of the surrounding environment, keeping it from dropping below the dew point where condensation could form inside the motor.
 If space heaters are supplied, they should be energized.
 Request the required voltage and transformer capacity from your local BAC Representative.
 A third option is to use an auxiliary heat source and keep the winding warm by either convection or blowing warm air into the motor. - Rotate the motor shaft monthly to redistribute bearing grease.

-Maintenance Requirements
+Maintenance Requirements During Storage

 - Rotate all fans and motor shafts monthly by hand.
-Hand-turning will ensure that the shafts and bearings are free and will redistribute grease within the bearings. - Inspect the cold water basin monthly to ensure that the drain is open and remove any leaves or debris that may have accumulated in the cold water basin. - Inspect the axial fan(s) annually to ensure the blades are tight and there is no obvious corrosion between the hub and the fan blade. - Inspect the rust preventative coating on all motor external machined surfaces including shaft extensions monthly.
+Hand-turning will ensure that the shafts and bearings are free and will redistribute grease within the bearings. - Inspect the cold water basin monthly to ensure that the drain is open and remove any leaves or debris that may have accumulated in the cold water basin. - Inspect the axial fans annually to ensure the blades are tight and there is no obvious corrosion between the hub and the fan blade. - Inspect the rust preventative coating on all motor external machined surfaces including shaft extensions monthly.
 If necessary, re-coat the surfaces with RUST VETO®.